Loading...

 Alternative ingredients

-• Pork shoulder can be substituted with pork cheek, beef chuck, beef short ribs, veal shoulder, or lamb shoulder for a different main flavour.
+• Pork shoulder can be substituted with pork cheek, beef chuck, beef short ribs, veal shoulder or lamb shoulder.
 Adjust the cooking time appropriately.

-• Swap the dry white wine with dry vermouth, chicken stock, or apple cider for a subtle variation in flavour.
+• Swap the dry white wine with dry vermouth, apple cider or more chicken stock.

-• Fettuccine, tagliatelle, or even rigatoni work well if you can’t find pappardelle.
+• Fettuccine, tagliatelle and rigatoni work well if you can’t find pappardelle.

 Storage instructions